 Moderator: Massimo Pigliucci

-The School is inspired (with a bit of immodesty) by the ancient Greco-Roman schools of philosophy.
+Stoa Nova (formerly Stoic School of Life) is inspired (with a bit of immodesty) by the ancient Greco-Roman schools of philosophy.
 Plato, Aristotle, Epicurus, Epictetus, and many others simply gave lectures about their favorite topics and engaged in discussions with people interested in what they had to say.
 In our case, we will examine the theory and practice of Stoicism as a modern applied philosophy that aids us in navigating a world in some ways just as confusing and uncertain as that of ancient Athens and Rome.

 Guests: $5 donation per session.